 This position requires you to join a union and pay ongoing union dues each month.
 In addition, you will be required to undergo a pre-employment drug screen for controlled substances (excludes cannabis) once an offer has been made.

-Founded in 1896, The Seattle Times continues its tradition as a family-owned, independent newspaper that cuts through the clutter and provides readers with timely, relevant news.
-As the largest newsroom in the Pacific Northwest, we serve the region with thoughtful journalism that makes a real difference in our community.
-And as a media solutions company, we combine cutting-edge digital capabilities and service with the values and integrity of respected traditional media… with an established audience of 1.9 million.
-At The Seattle Times, you’ll find work that matters.
+Founded in 1896, The Seattle Times continues its tradition as a family-owned, Pulitzer Prize-winning newspaper that cuts through the clutter and provides readers with timely, relevant news.
+We serve the Pacific Northwest with thoughtful, independent journalism that makes a real difference in our community.
+And as a media solutions company, we combine cutting-edge digital capabilities and service with the values and integrity of respected traditional media… with an established audience of 2.1 million.
+At The Seattle Times, you'll find work that matters.